Skip to content

 2. Create React renderers

-Map each definition to a React component. createCatalog is generic over the definitions type, so the props your renderer receives are type-checked against the Zod schema — a typo in props.text is a compile error.
+Map each definition to a React component. createCatalog is generic over the definitions type, so the props your renderer receives are type-checked against the Zod schema, so a typo in props.text is a compile error.

 lib/a2ui/renderers.tsx